CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 By sharing our process through this repository, we aim to provide transparency in our work, create a detailed record of our engineering decisions, and contribute to the global robotics community.
 Every step, from materials and schematics to testing and results, is documented here.

-##  Repository Overview
-* `models` - Files for models used by 3D printers to produce the vehicle elements.
-* `other` - Other essential files
-* `schemes` - Schematic diagrams of the electromechanical components used in the vehicle and how they connect to each other.
-* `src` - contains code of control software for all components which were programmed to participate in the competition
-* `t-photos` - 2 photos of the team
-* `v-photos` - contains 6 photos of the vehicle (from every side, from top and bottom).

 ##  Team Members